chriskrycho/v5.chriskrycho.com/site/journal/2025/Domain Wrapper Types.md

 Viewed through that lens, this kind of abstraction is no more and no less valuable in a service that merely shuttles a user identifier along than in a service where users are core concerns for the domain.
 In both cases: the fact that a user ID is a string (or number, or…) under the hood is besides the point.
 Relevance to the domain is actually irrelevant!

-That is: once you have constructed a `UserId`, you should not be able to check the length of the string that represents it, or concatenate it with some other string, or get a subslice of it, or to call `String.prototype.splice` on it and mutate its contents.
+Once you have constructed a `UserId`, you should not be able to check the length of the string that represents it, or concatenate it with some other string, or get a subslice of it, or to call `String.prototype.splice` on it and mutate its contents.
 None of those are meaningful things to do with an identifier.
 To the contrary: the only semantics associated with the item are its use *as an identifier*, passed around as a token that other operations can reliably depend on because they can trust it to represent the user and not to behave like a string.

 <aside>